LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

 the `patch` method:

 - `options`: options to pass to the "patch" program (default: "-Nsp1")
+- `list`: extra options to the "patch" program to list what it would do instead of actually doing it (this is used internally to figure out what changes; the default currently assumes the "patch" program provided by most Linux distributions)

 # Example Configuration directory <a name="example"></a>